 Examples of Incompetence

 Being incompetent is bad.
 Being incompetent and sanctimonious about it, is worse.
 So I don't mind some of their mistakes (some drive me nuts), but combine it with lecturing the world on how they are better, while they're actually worse?
 And that's a lot of bullshit for a single mouthful.
+Here's a light sampling of some of the things that makes California one of the most short-bus special places that I've lived or visited:10 items

 - GDPR - Europe hates tech companies and tolerance.
 So the EU passed a poorly written law that tries to protect consumer privacy in all the wrong ways, by draconian punishments on a hard deadline, called GDPR.
 Since it was implemented by Europe, big tech companies were all complying with it, in both the U.S. and abroad: single standard.
 So now that it was completely not-needed, California passed an equally poorly written variant for just California, to irritate everyone.
 This could have been implemented well, but that's not how they did it.